Genuine Multipartite Nonlocality sharing under sequential measurement

+Initially, Alice$ ^{1} $, Bob$ ^{1} $ and the parties $ B_3, B_4 $ generate the following correlation asociated with the Bell-type inequality of Eq. \eqref{dd11} ( utilizing appropriately chosen measurement settings as discussed in section \eqref{sec3}):

 where the product \( \lambda_1 \mu_1 \) quantifies the combined impact of their respective measurement unsharpness. \\ Hereafter, we consider a scenario where Alice\(^1\) perform measurement and transmits the post-measurement state to Alice\(^2\), while Bob\(^1\) similarly passes the post-measurement state to Bob\(^2\).
-In this case, the nonlocality parameter for their combined measurements is given by:
+The expectation value between Alice$ ^{2} $, Bob$ ^{2} $ and the parties $ B_3, B_4 $ are given by